 Individuals covered by one of the narrowly defined exemptions under the Coronavirus Protection Order must comply with the registration and testing requirements of the Coronavirus Entry Order and your state's quarantine regulations.

-If you are entering the Federal Republic of Germany and have spent time in a risk area within the 10 days prior to entry, according to Land law you are generally required to proceed directly to your own home, or other suitable accommodation, immediately upon arrival and remain exclusively at this location for a period of 10 days after your entry into the country (quarantine).
+If you are entering the Federal Republic of Germany and have spent time in a risk area or a high incidence area within the 10 days prior to entry, according to Land law you are generally required to proceed directly to your own home, or other suitable accommodation, immediately upon arrival and remain exclusively at this location for a period of 10 days after your entry into the country (quarantine).
 Violations can be punished as an administrative offence with a fine of up to 25,000 euros.